Singularities and Quinn spectra

 We demand for each object that $\partial_0 M_\sigma=\emptyset $ and for all $i,j>0$ the diagram

-commutes. \end{enumerate} Morphisms are morphisms of preads which commute with the isomorphisms $f_{\sigma,i}$. \end{definition} \begin{example} For $n=0$ an object is determined by the value of the top cell of $\Delta^0$ if $\emptyset$ is initial in $\A$.
+commutes (after taking the appropriate signs). \end{enumerate} The dimension of an object $M_\cdot$ in $\A(S_n)$ is $d(M)-n$.
+Morphisms are morphisms of pre ads which commute with the isomorphisms $f_{\sigma,i}$. \end{definition} \begin{example} For $n=0$ an object is determined by the value of the top cell of $\Delta^0$ if $\emptyset$ is initial in $\A$.
 Hence we have